 GraphicsMahla Ebrahimpour, Ali Karbasi

-From the architect.
+Text description provided by the architects.
 The land of the Bahar House is situated in a relatively cheap area in Najafabad in the Isfahan province.
 The clients were a family of four, who aimed to have a two-story house due to the small size of the land; the ground floor for parents and upstairs for children.

 Given different lengths of the east and west sides of the project, we had to set up the house with two different sides, more on the east and less on the west.
 This motivated us to divide the building into two functional areas: the public spaces including kitchen, living room, and the guest hall on the east and private spaces such as bedrooms and toilets on the west.
 This division into two parts enabled us to organize spaces on the upper floor, allocating part of the public area to the void to connect the two levelsvisually.